Markup language: HTML

-In 1989, computer scientist Sir Tim Berners-Lee wrote a memo proposing an Internet-based hypertext system, then specified HTML and wrote the browser and server software in the last part of 1990.
+In 1989, computer scientist Tim Berners-Lee wrote a memo proposing an Internet-based hypertext system, then specified HTML and wrote the browser and server software in late 1990.
 The first publicly available description of HTML was a document called "HTML Tags", first mentioned on the Internet by Berners-Lee in late 1991.
 It describes 18 elements comprising the initial, relatively simple design of HTML.
 Except for the hyperlink tag, these were strongly influenced by SGMLguid, an in-house SGML-based documentation format at CERN, and very similar to the sample schema in the SGML standard.
 Eleven of these elements still exist in HTML 4.

 Berners-Lee considered HTML an SGML application.
-The Internet Engineering Task Force (IETF) formally defined it as such with the mid-1993 publication of the first proposal for an HTML specification: "Hypertext Markup Language (HTML)" Internet-Draft by Berners-Lee and Dan Connolly, which included an SGML Document Type Definition to define the grammar.
-Many of the HTML text elements are found in the 1988 ISO technical report TR 9537 Techniques for using SGML, which in turn covers the features of early text formatting languages such as that used by the RUNOFF command developed in the early 1960s for the CTSS (Compatible Time-Sharing System) operating system.
+The Internet Engineering Task Force (IETF) formally defined it as such with the mid-1993 publication of the first proposal for an HTML specification: "Hypertext Markup Language (HTML)" by Berners-Lee and Dan Connolly, which included an SGML DTD to define the grammar.
+Many of the HTML text elements are found in the 1988 ISO technical report TR 9537 Techniques for using SGML, which in turn covers the features of early text formatting languages, such as that used by the RUNOFF command developed in the early 1960s for the Compatible Time-Sharing System operating system.
 These formatting commands were derived from those used by typesetters to manually format documents.
 Steven DeRose argues that HTML's use of descriptive markup (and the influence of SGML in particular) was a major factor in the success of the Web, because of the flexibility and extensibility that it enabled.
-HTML became the main markup language for creating web pages and other information that can be displayed in a web browser and is quite likely the most used markup language in the world today.
+HTML became the main markup language for creating web pages and other information that can be displayed in a web browser and is likely the most used markup language in the world in the 21st century.

 XML

-XML (Extensible Markup Language) is a meta markup language that is very widely used.
-XML was developed by the World Wide Web Consortium, in a committee created and chaired by Jon Bosak.
-The main purpose of XML was to simplify SGML by focusing on a particular problem — documents on the Internet.
-XML remains a meta-language like SGML, allowing users to create any tags needed (hence "extensible") and then describing those tags and their permitted uses.
+XML (Extensible Markup Language) is a widely-used meta markup language.
+It was developed by the World Wide Web Consortium (W3C) in a committee created and chaired by Jon Bosak.
+The main purpose of XML was to simplify SGML by focusing on a particular use case—documents on the Internet.
+XML remains a metalanguage like SGML, allowing users to create any tags needed (hence extensible) and then describing those tags and their permitted uses.

-XML adoption was helped because every XML document can be written in such a way that it is also an SGML document, and existing SGML users and software could switch to XML fairly easily.
-However, XML eliminated many of the more complex features of SGML to simplify implementation environments such as documents and publications.
-It appeared to strike a happy medium between simplicity and flexibility, as well as supporting very robust schema definition and validation tools, and was rapidly adopted for many other uses.
-XML is now widely used for communicating data between applications, for serializing program data, for hardware communications protocols, vector graphics, and many other uses as well as documents.
+XML adoption was hastened by the fact that every XML document can be written so that it is also an SGML document, allowing existing SGML users and software to switch to XML fairly easily.
+At the same time, XML eliminates many complex features of SGML to simplify implementation environments such as documents and publications.
+It appears to balance simplicity and flexibility, as well as support very robust schema definitions and validation tools, and was rapidly adopted for many uses.
+XML is now widely used for communicating data between applications, serializing program data, for hardware communication protocols, vector graphics, and other uses besides documents.